 It works on similar lines as Akismet is used for WordPress.If any comment is caught in spam, it is reported to a central server.
-Thus, benefiting all the wordpress users before they get infected.
+Thus, benefiting all the WordPress users before they get infected.

-Some other similar kind of application are listed below:
+Some other similar applications are listed below:

 - Watchguard This can provide against even unsigned viruses.

 - Symantec Critical System Protection This can protect policy-based rules for both desktops and servers.

 The zero-day attacks will not stop as the bugs in the software will never end.
 So the only good thing is to be brighter on our side.
 Please choose one of the products as it fits you.
 Consult people around you and choose the right product.